Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Related Work

 \subsection{Tactile Sensing Simulation}

-The majority of tactile sensors use a soft medium for contact where the measurement of its deformation can indicate the contact situation.
-Therefore the sensor simulation has been mostly focused on simulating the elastomer deformation.
-Traditionally, elastic soft body simulation is typically modelled with finite element methods (FEM)~\cite{adaptive_FEM}, mass-spring model~\cite{mass-spring}, particles~\cite{particles} or learning methods~\cite{learning_soft_tissue}.
-So to simulate tactile sensors that use soft medium, a traditional way is to build an approximation model of the soft bodies.
-Pezzementi \etal\cite{characterization_sim} and Moisio \etal\cite{sim_grasp} simulated the low dimension tactile sensor signals.
+The majority of tactile sensors use a soft medium for contact where the measurement of its deformation can indicate the contact information.
+Therefore the sensor simulation has been mostly focused on simulating the elastomer deformation. {Typically, elastic soft body simulation is modelled with finite element methods (FEM)~\cite{ma2019dense}, mass-spring model~\cite{hui2006interactive}, particles~\cite{wang2021elastic} or learning methods~\cite{casas2018learning}.
+To simulate tactile sensors that use soft medium, a traditional way is to build an approximation model of the soft bodies.
+Pezzementi \etal\cite{pezzementi2010characterization} and Moisio \etal\cite{moisio2012simulation} simulated the low dimensional tactile sensor signals with a point spread function model and a soft contact model with a full friction description respectively.
 However, they are not applicable to the high-resolution vision-based tactile sensors such as GelSight.
-Narang \etal\cite{FEM_BioTac} simulated a 3D Finite Element Model of the BioTac sensor~\cite{BioTac} and high-resolution contact data in ANSYS.
-As an extension work, they presented the simulation model of BioTac in Issac~\cite{issac} and a generative learning framework to project the deformation and tactile signal to latent spaces and synthesis the BioTac signals for new deformation in~\cite{sim2realBioTac}.
-Sferrazza \etal\cite{force_distribution} and Sferrazza \etal\cite{force_sim} simulated the contact force distribution applied on the soft surface with a learning model for a vision-based tactile sensor.
-In this work, we approximate the deformation of the soft medium on the GelSight sensor with pyramid Gaussian kernels which is a practical approximation with low-computing cost.
+Narang \etal\cite{narang2020interpreting} used a finite element model to simulate the BioTac sensor~\cite{BioTac} and contact data in ANSYS.
+As an extension work, they simulated the deformation of BioTac in Issac gym~\cite{makoviychuk2021isaac} and projected this deformation to electronic signal with a generative learning framework in~\cite{narang2021sim}.
+Sferrazza \etal\cite{sferrazza2019ground, sferrazza2020learning} built a synthetic dataset with a finite element model of the vision-based tactile sensors, trained a network to predict the 3D contact force distribution in simulate and realized sim-to-real transfer.
+In this work, instead of using an accurate finite element model with high-computing cost, we approximate the deformation of the soft medium on the GelSight sensor with pyramid Gaussian kernels which is efficient and also gives acceptable accuracy.}